AntonSol919/linkspace/homepage/basics.md

 Conversely, I would argue both filesystems and HTTP servers are more trouble over all.
 They hide that they return multiple values - a new value depending on when and where you make the request.

+A point also has a creation date and are **optionally** signed - such that you can identify who created it.

 :::{.container .pkt .pkthd}
 +-----------------------------------+-----------------------------+------------+--------------------------------+---------------------------------------------+